Fanger53/the-Game-/README.md

 To get a local copy up and running follow these simple steps:

 1. Open your terminal and cd where you want to store the project
-2. Run the following command - git clone https://github.com/Fanger53/toDo-List.git
+2. Run the following command - git clone git@github.com:Fanger53/the-Game-.git
-3. Cd into the directory - cd toDo-List
+3. Cd into the directory - cd the-Game-
 4. run "npm install"
 5. Open the live server on your VScode

 ## :mechanical_arm: How to run the tests
-Open your terminal and cd into the directory - cd To-do-list$ Run the following command - npm test
+Open your terminal and cd into the directory - cd the-Game- $ Run the following command - npm test

-## 👥 Authors
+## 👥 Author

 👤 **David Leonardo Castillo R**